HeatherKates/TanziaMLH1MSH2/README.md

 **Run .sbatch scripts by typing `sbatch FILENAME`**

 **Run .R scripts by typing `module load R` and then `Rscript FILENAME`**

+**Executing scripts may create directories and files in the respective results/ folders.
+These will overwrite any existing files.
+If you wish to re-run an analysis *without* over-writing files, rename the directory and reclone the repo before starting again.

 # RNAseq Pipeline Summary